galkinvv/edid-checked-writer/README.md

-## edid-rw: A utility to read and write a display EDID value
+## edid-checked-writer: A utility to read and write a display EDID value

-_Sorry, but I do not support this project anymore.
-I wrote this utility for my own one-off personal use many years ago but have no means to test and support changes nowadays.
-Feel free to fork and improve it._
+This is a fork of Mark Blakeney's https://github.com/bulletmark/edid-rw updated to perform verification after writing EDID.

+The binary name itself kept to be `./edid-rw` for commands compatitbility.

 ### Overview